jackmaden/philosophybreak/src/pages/articles/why-zombies-cause-problems-brain-science-consciousness/index.md

 So why must this biological function, this whirring of electrical activity, be accompanied by an <i>awareness</i> of the information our eyes and brains process, an <i>experience</i> of what we call 'seeing', at all?
 We’ve already bagged the information — so what purpose does this seemingly extraneous conscious experience serve?

 On that note, what purpose does _any_ conscious experience serve?
 Why did consciousness arise in the first place?
 Does it have utility, or is it a mere evolutionary by-product?
-Why are the functions of _our_ subatomic particles accompanied by conscious experiences but those of, say, a pencil, _aren't_?
 What makes us different from our zombie twins?

 These are the undesirable questions that zombies, exploiting the gap between brain activity and consciousness, force us to ask.